Dayne-Game/10012650-5211-assign3/README.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 `

-You will then need to input your computer password.
+You will then need to input your computer password prompt at `Password: 🔑.
 Than wait until homebrew is installed.

 When homebrew is installed you can enter `brew -v` to see its version, by doing this also shows you that homebrew has successfully installed on your computer.